z784324922/sls/intl.en-US/API Reference/Logstore related APIs/PutLogs.md

 # PutLogs {#reference_a5t_kxr_zdb .reference}

-Write log data to a specified Logstore in the following modes.
-Currently, only log groups in [Protocol Buffer \(PB\)](reseller.en-US/API Reference/Common resources/Data encoding method.md) format can be written.
-There are two modes in writing:
+You can call this operation to write log data to a specific Logstore.
+Currently, you can write only log groups in [Protocol Buffers \(Protobuf\)](reseller.en-US/API Reference/Common resources/Data encoding method.md) format.

+**Note:** Log data is packaged in units of log groups.

+You can write log data in either of the following modes:

--   Load balancing mode: Automatically write logs to all writable shards in a Logstore in the load balancing mode.
-This mode is highly available for writing \(SLA: 99.95%\), applicable to scenarios in which data writing and consumption are independent of shards , for example, scenarios that do not preserve the order.
+-   LoadBalance mode: Log Service automatically writes log data to all writable shards in a Logstore in load balancing mode.
+This mode is highly available for writing data, with the SLA at 99.95%.
+It is applicable to scenarios in which data is written and consumed irrelevant to shards, for example, scenarios that do not preserve the order of logs.
--   KeyHash mode: A key is required when writing data.
-Log Service automatically writes data to the shard that meets the key range.
-For example, hash a producer \(for example, an instance\) to a fixed shard based on the name to make sure the data writing and consumption in this shard are strictly ordered \(when merging or splitting shards, a key can only appear in one shard at a time point\).
+-   KeyHash mode: A key is specified for writing data.
+Log Service automatically writes log data to the shard whose MD5 value range contains the key value.
+For example, Log Service can hash a producer such as an instance to a fixed shard based on the name to ensure that data is written and consumed in strict order in this shard.
+When shards are merged or split, a key is included only in the MD5 value range of a shard at a time.
 For more information, see [Shard](../../../../reseller.en-US/Product Introduction/Basic concepts/Shard.md).

 ## Request syntax {#section_j5v_14t_12b .section}

-**Load balancing mode**
+**LoadBalance mode**

 ```
 POST /logstores/<logstorename>/shards/lb HTTP/1.1